 Math-Drills.com is an ad-supported website.
 It costs a tremendous amount of money to keep this website running, to develop new math worksheets and to ensure the website's future.
 We chose to use an ad-support model to allow as many people as possible to use our math worksheets.
 For more information about our ads and how you can support Math-Drills, please read this: Support Math-Drills.

-Please contact us at email@example.com.
+Please contact us (see question 1).
 By letting us know about errors and other issues, you help in building a higher quality resource for parents, teachers, and other educators.
 If possible, copy and paste the link to the page in question into your email.

-Please contact firstname.lastname@example.org for more information about advertising on Math-Drills.com.
+Please contact us (see question 1) for more information about advertising on Math-Drills.com.
 Please note that we are not interested in pop-ups, text links, reciprocal links, or other types of advertising that would affect our user experience.

 If you run a website and would like to link to us, we would be very grateful.
-Please feel free to use a text link such as:
+Please feel free to use a text link or one of our images below.

 96 × 96